Why reuse code for your embedded software development?

 Let’s say you have 5 products you want to develop.
 And each product in stand alone would cost 1 M€ in software development.
 Let’s say you found a trick that allows you to re-use 75% on average.
 That would mean you will spend 1 + 0.25*4 = 2 M€ instead of 5*1 = 5 M€.
 That means up to 250% saving on your R&D effort!

 That is the principle of embedded software code reuse and what I call embedded software platforming.
 Well, it’s not exactly as profitable as that.
 Your first product’s embedded software development will cost you more.
 Building a software platform is more expensive than just doing stand-alone products.
 You need to include features for your whole product line.
 But still, it looks like there is a huge potential return on investment here!

-Now, let’s see what is behind a “living product” (smart and/or connected) and see what can be platformed:
+Now, let’s see what is behind a “living product” (smart and/or connected) and see what can be platformed, what we can reuse:

 - Firmware and OS

 Mechanical platforming is being intensively used by car manufacturers with success for years: Ford Motor Co. builds the Ford Explorer, Mercury Mountaineer, and Lincoln Aviator on the same platform, covering the mass-market, near-luxury, and luxury SUV segments.
 The Chrysler PT Cruiser is built on the Neon platform and the Toyota Matrix is built on the Corolla platform.
 Logic is simple.
 It is an art of creating several visibly different models from a common platform.
 It is like creating various pots from the same clay.
 We can easily imagine the same approach with “living product” even if the form factor can vary more (a car always has 4 wheels!).